 NO anti-aging treatment (peels, facials, invasive laser treatments) at least 4 weeks prior to your appointment

-FOR EYELINER: you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) for 4 weeks before and 4 weeks after your TOUCH UP appt
+FOR EYELINER: you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) at least 6 weeks before your appointment.
+Do not continue until 4 weeks after your TOUCH UP appointment.

 AFTER YOUR APPOINTMENT

 WHAT TO EXPECT-

 Your new cosmetic tattoo will begin to darken by the end of day and may continue to appear darker and larger (thicker, bigger) than you would like.
 This is normal and part of the body's natural healing process.
 DO NOT PANIC!
 This is expected.
 Swelling (if any) should subside within a few days.
 You must follow the aftercare instructions provided to you for best results.
 DO NOT PICK OR PEEL YOUR SCABS!
 Doing so may result in scarring, uneven patchy colour, and prolong redness that can last for several months.